 4.1 It is important that parishioners can participate in Diocesan activities in a safe and secure environment.
 To this end, the Diocese expects its staff and volunteers to abide by this Code of Conduct.

-4.2.1 Will abide by the Guiding Principles and Programme rules of the Diocese in all activities
+4.2.1 Will abide by the guiding principles and canonical rules of the Diocese in all activities

 4.2.2 Will inform the Diocese of any relevant police record or other factor, or any change in his/her circumstances, which may make him/her unsuitable either as a Diocesan volunteer or for any particular Diocesan activity